mohae/struct2csv/README.md

 The separators to use can be set with `encoder.SetSeparators(begin, end)`.
 Passing empty strings, `""`, will result in no separators being used.
 The separators are used for composite types with lists.

-Only exported columns become part of the csv data.
+Only exported fields become part of the csv data, unless the field's struct tag is `-`.
 Some types, like channels and funcs, are skipped.

 If a non-struct Kind is received, an error will occur.
 If a non-slice is passed to `Marshal` or `WriteStructs`, an error will be returned.